 Expert HVAC Services

 Knowing how to properly ventilate your home will remove contaminants and provide your home with high quality indoor air.
 Here are a few options to consider:

 - Upgrade or replace your HVAC filters: This is something you can easily do on your own.
 First, locate your filters, count how many you have and determine their size.
 Consider upgrading your filters with a high MERV (minimum efficiency reporting value) rating.
 This might increase your energy use as it causes your HVAC system to work a little harder, but it will ensure much cleaner air flowing inside your home.
 Strive to change your filters on a monthly basis.
 A good rule of thumb is to change them with the arrival of your utility bill.

 - Schedule a routine duct cleaning: Ask your HVAC professional about scheduling a routine duct cleaning.
-These cleanings are essential for stripping away dust and other unwanted particles that build-up on the inner walls of your ductwork.
-The more build-up you have, the more contaminated air, bad odors and mold may infiltrate into your home causing serious illness.
+These cleanings are essential for stripping away dust and other unwanted particles.
+These particles build-up on the inner walls of your ductwork.
+The more build-up you have; the more contaminated air, bad odors and mold may infiltrate into your home causing serious illness.

-- Consider a whole-home filtration system: If someone in your household experiences severe asthma, allergies or respiratory issues, you may want to invest in a HEPA (high-efficiency particulate air) filtration system to make the air inside your home as clean as possible.
+- Consider a whole-home filtration system: Does someone in your household experiences severe asthma, allergies or respiratory issues?
+You may want to invest in a HEPA (high-efficiency particulate air) filtration system.
+This makes the air inside your home as clean as possible.
 While they may seem expensive, they are a strong investment in your family’s long-term health.